Monday, 29 August 2016

 METHOD :

 Wash and soak the chana dal / Bengal Gram Dal 2-3 times and soak in hot water for 2 hours.
-Drain the water and prepare a bit coarse paste along with the dried red chillies using the mixer-grinder.
-Add little water in between, if required.
+Drain the water and prepare a bit coarse paste along with the dried red chillies in a blender.
+Add a little of water in between, if required.
 Transfer to a bowl.

 Wash and chop the green chillies, add to the dal paste.
 Add the shredded coconut, rice flour, salt, sugar, turmeric powder.
 Mix all the ingredients very well.